 Understanding the Biblical term

-This won’t be a long post.
-I intend to show what the Bible says and leave.
-Why?
 I have no intentions of arguing with anyone.
 If, for some reason, you think arguing Bible doctrine with fellow followers of Christ makes you spiritual, you are sadly mistaken and need to repent.
 If you are a pharisee of any degree, please go to another blog or article.
-I’m here to equip the saints with knowledge of the Bible so that they may wage a good warfare because the enemies of God’s people (the world, the flesh, and the devil) are real, and they are the ones we should be armed against, not the brethren.
+I’m here to equip the saints with knowledge so that they may wage a good warfare because the enemies of God’s people (the world, the flesh, and the devil) are real, and they are the ones we should be armed against, not the brethren.
 With that being said, I won’t be saying anything new, but hopefully I can give you a brief overview to help you better understand this subject so that you can have another key to unlock more doctrine and understand the word of God better.
 I didn’t write the “Sons of God Bible,” but I will try to show you what the Bible says about them.

 What does the Bible say about the sons of God?